qmetry/qaf/pages/latest/bdd2/bdd2.md

 ## Meta-data

+Scenario [metadata](scenario-meta-data.html) provides information to help categorize and manage scenarios.
+The meta-data are collected as part of the BDD parsing and made available for different uses, e.g. grouping scenario, Scenario selection, setting priority, setting data-provider.

 Unlike BDD, in BDD2 meta-data are provided before scenario declaration  using `@` as key value pair separated with `:` sign.
 Meta-data not provided as key value pair will be considered as `groups`.
-* There are predefined meta-key available to use which are listed in [meta-data](scenario.html#meta-data).
+* There are predefined meta-key available to use which are listed [here](scenario-meta-data.html#pre-defined-meta-data-for-bdd).
 * You can define your custom meta-key to categorize scenarios as per AUT.
 You can choose whatever names are most appropriate for the information they are trying to convey.
-* The meta-data are collected as part of the scenario parsing and made available for different uses, e.g. Scenario selection, setting priority
+* Meta-data can be used for scenario selection by providing [meta-data filter](scenario_metadatata_filter_include_exclude_prop.html).

 ```
 @description:Data driven test that uses csv file to provide data